bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 Software testing is a critical process in evaluating software to identify defects or bugs.
 It ensures the reliability and correctness of the software, contributing to its overall quality and user satisfaction.

 ## Purpose of Testing:
-Testing aims to identify defects early in the development process and verify that software components perform as intended.
-By detecting issues early, testing helps in reducing the cost and effort required for fixing defects later in the development cycle.
+My objective with testing is to detect defects early on in the software development lifecycle and ensure that software components perform as intended.
+Early detection of issues minimizes the cost and effort involved in rectifying defects later in the development process.

 ## Focus on Testing a Single Component:
-For this phase, we'll focus on testing specific components of the software to ensure their functionality, reliability, and correctness.
-We'll select critical functions and modules from the codebase and create comprehensive test cases to verify their behavior.
+During this phase, my focus will be on meticulously testing specific components of the software to ascertain their functionality, reliability, and accuracy.
+I will meticulously select critical functions and modules from the codebase and devise comprehensive test cases to validate their behavior.

 ## Preparing Test Cases:
-To prepare test cases, we'll cover various scenarios including normal inputs, edge cases, and invalid inputs for each selected component.
-This ensures thorough testing and validation of the software's functionality.
+In preparing test cases, I will encompass various scenarios, including normal inputs, edge cases, and invalid inputs for each selected component.
+This exhaustive approach ensures thorough testing and validation of the software's functionality.

 ## Choosing Testing Frameworks:
-For unit testing in JavaScript, we'll use Jest, a popular testing framework known for its simplicity and effectiveness.
-Jest provides powerful assertion utilities and mocking capabilities, making it suitable for testing JavaScript code.
+For unit testing in JavaScript, I will employ Jest, a renowned testing framework celebrated for its simplicity and efficacy.
+Jest offers robust assertion utilities and mocking capabilities, making it an ideal choice for testing JavaScript code.

 ## Setting up Jest:
-To set up Jest, follow these steps:
+To set up Jest, I followed these steps:

 **Installation of Node.js:** Ensure that Node.js is installed on your system.
 Node.js provides the runtime environment for executing JavaScript code outside the browser.